Youth Development

 River studies, Yangshuo, education outside

-IB, A Level & GCSE
+IB, A-level, & GCSE Trips

 Liaising with international schools in China, Hong Kong and the USA.
-One thing that comes up time and again is justifying their extra curricular activities, outdoor education and field studies to the education board, the parents, and the schools examination system.
+One thing that comes up time and again is justifying their extra curricular activities, outdoor education and field studies to the education board (be it IB, A-level, or IGCSE), the parents, and the schools examination system.
 They all require not only resources, but taking time away from classroom learning.
-However for many students experiential learning in the natural environment can be more effective and powerful in facilitating understanding than traditional classroom education.
+However, for many students experiential learning in the natural environment can be more effective and powerful in facilitating understanding than traditional classroom education.
 This begs the question as to why most outdoor learning conducted off school grounds are still classified as extracurricular instead of being an integral part of students school life?
-We think the key factors are: risk, cost, time, understanding & a lack of measurability under conventional examination systems.

 River studies, rock collection, river, student , rock and waders